Living in Indonesia, A Site for Expatriates

 Hiring Household Staff

-For many newcomers to Jakarta, the thought of hiring household staff seems quite foreign - a luxury reserved for the fortunate few.
-In Jakarta, however, having household staff is a part of everyday life for Indonesians and foreigners alike.
+For many newcomers to Jakarta, the thought of hiring household staff seems quite foreign - as it is a luxury reserved for the fortunate few in the Western world.
+In Jakarta, however, having household staff is a part of everyday life for middle class and upper class Indonesians and foreigners alike.
 Your staff will not only be an enormous help to you around your home, but will also serve as your first window into Indonesian culture, a sort of liaison between two worlds.
 At the same time, you will be providing much needed jobs and financial support to your staff.

 The first thing to consider when hiring staff would be your own personal household needs.
 Do you have a large house?
 A small apartment?
 Do you have children?
 A large garden or pool?
 Listed below are the different types of domestic helpers, or pembantu, who will be available for hire: